Login

 • Drive evenly and defensively.

-• Accelerate moderately; this uses less energy.
+• Accelerate gradually; this uses less energy.

 • Use cruise control on the motorway.
 This helps to maintain a constant speed and control energy consumption.